NoctuaAthenae/Smart-Home-using-Arduino-and-Raspberry-Pi/NetworkProtocol/MessageProcesses.md

+# Send and Receive

 Here the internal send and receive methods are presented.
+These are the same for all message types.
+The distinction happens in the `processMessage()` method.

-# Sending
+## Sending

-Message sending works similar for most message Types.
 All messages are added to a send queue.
 If the message has not been acknowledged after a timeout, resend it.

-## Send
+### Send

 ```
 send(byte destination, byte messageTypeAndGroupFlags, byte[] payload)